What About Separation in NJ Without Divorce?

 Screen Shot 2018-03-13 at 1.24.18 PM.png

 We hear so much about divorce and how devastating it can be, not only to the husband and wife but to their children as well.
-It makes one wonder whether a long-term or permanent separation is a viable alternative to divorce for some people.

 Although I have not seen much of this in my 36 years as a NJ Divorce Lawyer, many years ago I knew a couple who handled their marital problems by separating, but not divorcing, in what appeared to be a most successful manner.
-Let me share with you what I remember about David and Chris (not their real names).

 Over 35 years ago, I worked for David at a children’s summer camp in New Jersey that he directed.
 Chris also worked at the same camp as the arts and crafts counselor.